taidaesal/vulkano_tutorial/docs/section_2.md

 .unwrap()
 ```

-The methods before the `draw` command are fairly self-explanitory.
+The methods before the `draw` command are fairly self-explanatory.
 We tell Vulkan what graphics pipeline, vertex buffers, and viewport we want to use for any draw operation to follow.

 The `draw` command takes in a count of how many things we're rendering as well as what index to start from in the given buffer.
 We already specified the details of *how* to draw to the screen when we created our pipeline, so here we can just tell Vulkan to go ahead and use it.